 Last Friday I wrote a post outlining all the credit cards I have.
 I broke down the cards based on whether I have them for the return on everyday spend, the ongoing perks, or for a combination of reasons.

 The category in which I had the most cards was the “ongoing perks” one.
-For example, I have the IHG® Rewards Club Select Credit Card because it gives me a free night at any IHG hotel in the world annually.
+For example, I have the IHG® Rewards Club Premier Credit Card because it gives me a free night at any IHG hotel in the world annually.
 I have The Platinum Card® from American Express because it offers a $200 airline fee credit, Centurion Lounge access, and more.
 I only keep cards for the perks if the ongoing perks outweigh the annual fee, which they do for all the cards I have.

 But as I reflected on my cards, I realized I may be using too many cards to maximize my return on everyday spend.